Accessibility

 How is ULSE addressing accessibility when developing standards?

-• Identifying accessibility needs — ULSE is conducting focus groups with people who have disabilities, to identify specific needs or hazards that can be addressed through standardization.
+• Identifying accessibility needs — ULSE is conducting focus groups with people who have disabilities to identify hazards related to fire safety, or specific needs that can be addressed through standards development.

 How do UL standards consider the needs of people with disabilities?